 Top 5 cGMP Facility Considerations

 Cellular therapy products for use in the clinic, especially those for use in clinical trials, are increasingly manufactured using cGMP regulations in clean room facilities. cGMP refers to the Current Good Manufacturing Practice regulations enforced by the FDA. cGMPs ensure proper design, monitoring, and control of manufacturing processes and facilities.
-While there are many other considerations to think about when choosing the right cGMP partner, the design of the facility to control operations, careful consideration of the type of products, the stage of manufacturing, the flow and the HVAC requirements is an excellent place to start to assess.
+While there are many other considerations to think about when choosing the right cGMP partner, the design of the facility to control operations, careful consideration of the type of products, the stage of manufacturing, the flow and the HVAC requirements are excellent places to start assessment.

 Facilities- In deciding where processing should occur, the organization must consider the risk of contamination to the product during manufacturing.
 Greater risk requires a more restricted environment.
 Facilities for working under cGMP conditions can take many forms in which there can be aseptic processing:

 - In a biological safety cabinet in an unrestricted lab where personnel basically wears street clothes.